 Dr. Kelly O’Hara used to be a high school English teacher before making the switch to Dentistry.
 Therefore this children’s dentist knows what inspires and motivates children the most and explains it in a positive way.

 Dr. Brooke Kittell has one child of her own and can relate entirely to all parents who want nothing but the best for their child(ren).
 Both of these Lincoln dentists know the importance of educating both children and parents to instill healthy habits to ensure their smiles will last a lifetime.

 Finding a Friendly Children’s Dentist

-There are several options to find a children’s dentist office nearby.
+There are several options when it comes to finding a children’s dentist office nearby.
 However, finding a children’s dentist that your children and teens are comfortable and at ease with can be difficult.
 By finding a gentle and caring kids dentist that will routinely provide cleanings and check-ups, your child’s overall health will be improved.

-Dr. Kelly O’Hara is a qualified, friendly children’s dentist that will exceed your expectations and keep your child smiling brilliantly.
+Dr. Kelly O’Hara and Dr. Brooke Kittell are qualified, friendly children’s dentists that will exceed your expectations and keep your child smiling brilliantly.

 The Importance of Dental Care and Seeing Children’s Dentist